Jienniers/Nova-Spigot/README.md

 | Minecraft Version | 1.20.1 |
 | Build Tool | Maven |
 | Plugin Type | Server-side Minecraft plugin |

 ---

-## ⚠️ Notes

-### Project History

-This is an old client project I made in 2023.
-It may contain bugs, rough code, and unfinished behavior, and I am not actively maintaining it anymore.

-When I made this plugin, I did not have much knowledge of Git, so the repository may not have meaningful commit history.
-This project represents an older version of my coding skills and is kept mainly as an archive/reference.

-### Technical Notes

-Because this is an older client project, a few technical limitations are worth knowing:

-- Player levels and trims are stored in memory, not in a config or database.
-- Data may reset when the server restarts.
-- The revive GUI tracks players banned during the current runtime.
-- Some abilities modify the world by placing water, fire, bedrock, black concrete, or explosions.
-- The plugin clears recipes on shutdown.

----

-## 📄 License

-I have not included a license file yet.

----